Ashin-R-Mathew/TLS-Hunt/README.md

 ```

 ## Hints
-1. The flag is in standard CTF format: FLAG{...}
+- The flag is in standard CTF format: FLAG{...}
-2. You'll need to decrypt TLS traffic using the key log file
+- You'll need to decrypt TLS traffic using the key log file
-3. Look for HTTP application data containing the flag pattern
+- Look for HTTP application data containing the flag pattern

+## License 📜

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. ⚖️

+Happy Hacking! 🚀